aureuserp/user-guide/src/master/recruitment/configuration.md

 ## Activity Plans

-Activity Plans help in planning and organizing steps in the recruitment process, such as initial screening, interviews, etc.
+> **Why it's used:** Activity Plans help in planning and organizing steps in the recruitment process, such as initial screening, interviews, etc.

-### Steps to Create
+### Activity Plan Creation

 1. Navigate to **`Recruitments → Configuration → Activities → Activity Plans`** as shown in the below image.